 There are 28 pills in a pack with each pill containing the same dose.
-The POP is taken at the same time every day without a break.
+The POP must be taken at the same time every day without a break.

-- Thickens the mucus at the entrance to the womb (cervix) to stop sperm from moving into the uterus - Thins the lining of the uterus to stop a fertilised egg implanting - Sometimes stops the ovaries from releasing an egg
+- Thickens the mucus at the entrance to the uterus (cervix) to stop sperm from moving into the uterus. - Sometimes stops the ovaries from releasing an egg.

 The POP has to be taken at the same time every day for it to work.
-It is more than 99% effective if taken perfectly, but in real life it can be less effective (91%) because pills can be forgotten or missed.
+Some people find it useful to set a daily reminder or alarm on their phone to help them remember to take it at the same time.
+It is more than 99.7% effective at preventing pregnancy if taken perfectly, but in real life it can be less effective (91%) because pills can be forgotten or missed.

-- The POP does not protect against STIs but can be used at the same time as condoms. - It is usually less effective than the Pill. - If you find it hard to remember to take the POP at the same time everyday, you could try a long acting reversible contraceptive like the contraceptive implant. - Regular period patterns can change and you may get unpredictable or irregular bleeding (talk to your doctor about this). - The POP won't work properly if you: - take it more than three hours late - have vomiting or severe diarrhoea - are taking certain other medications at the same time
+- The POP does not protect against STIs but can be used at the same time as condoms. - It is usually less effective than the Pill. - If you find it hard to remember to take the POP at the same time everyday, you could try a long acting reversible contraceptive like the contraceptive implant. - Regular period patterns can change and you may get unpredictable or irregular bleeding (talk to your doctor about this). - The POP won't work properly if you: - take it more than three hours late. - have vomiting or severe diarrhoea. - are taking certain other medications at the same time.

 If any of these things happen and you have sex, you may want to use Emergency Contraception (page 24).
-Another form of contraception, like condoms, should also be used until you've been taking the POP correctly again for three days.
+Another form of contraception, like condoms, should also be used until you've been taking the POP correctly again for three days - talk to your doctor, Family Planning clinic or chemist about this.